Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: This study is determining the correlation of human blinks relating to depression.
-The study uses convolutional neural network for detecting blinks in a video.
-Using Closed Eyes in the Wild dataset the Convolution Neural Network model was trained having 99.24% in training accuracy and 0.0275 loss from epoch of 50.
-However, the results from validation of the model resulted 61.09% tested from two datasets that where labelled with BDI-II depression scale.
-The study collated the results of recorded blinks from the video datasets and it showed that there is a weak positive correlation of the recorded blinks computed as blinking rates to depression.
-The result showed that the r2 score was 0>3.4 thus, there is a possibility but not the highly indicator of depression.
+Abstract: This study aims to determine the correlation between human blinks and depression.
+The study utilises a convolutional neural network to detect blinks in a video.
+Using the Closed Eyes in the Wild dataset, the Convolutional Neural Network model was trained, achieving 99.24% training accuracy and a loss of 0.0275 after 50 epochs.
+However, the results from the model validation showed that 61.09% of the data from the two datasets, which were labelled using the BDI-II depression scale, were tested.
+The study collated the results of recorded blinks from the video datasets and found a weak positive correlation between the recorded blinks, computed as blinking rates, and depression.
+The result showed that the R2 score was 0.34; thus, there is a possibility, but not a highly indicative indicator of depression.

 Keywords: AVEC’ 14 Introduction, Convolution Neural Network, Depression Analysis, Eye Blinks, Major Depressive Disorder, Non-Verbal Behavior, Visual Cue